 Not accepted records:

 - White-backed Vulture (Gyps africanus) at Jbel Moussa.
-Photos in this blog-post: White-backed Vulture at Jbel Moussa, Morocco.
+See photos in this blog-post: White-backed Vulture at Jbel Moussa, Morocco.

-- Three Tawny Eagles (Aquila rapax) observed between 1987 and 2011 in Souss and Lower Draa regions.
-Read: Status of Tawny Eagle in Morocco and vagrancy from sub-Saharan Africa.
+- Tawny Eagles (Aquila rapax) observed in Souss and Lower Draa regions between 1987 and 2011.
+These were reanalysed files from previous years.
+Read: Status of Tawny Eagle in Morocco.

 - Saker Falcon (Falco cherrug) observed south of Tangier.
-Photo number 3 in this blog-post: Rare falcons rescued from poachers in Morocco (this bird has nothing to do with the subject of the linked article, included there for information only – see text).
+See photo number 3 in this blog-post: Rare falcons rescued from poachers in Morocco (Note: this bird has nothing to do with the subject of the linked article, included there for information only – see text).

 Fareh, M., Maire, B., Laïdi, K., Franchimont, J. & CHM.
 2019.
 Les oiseaux rares au Maroc.
 Rapport de la Commission d’Homologation Marocaine, Numéro 24 (2018).
 Go-South Bulletin 16: 21-45.